AdamsGeeky/AdamsGeeky/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Data structure and Algorithm,front-end,mysql,and php**
+- 🌱 I’m currently learning **Data structure and Algorithm, blockchin**

 - 👯 I’m looking to collaborate on **open source project**